 So we checked all the search engines for those flights plus my Sydney to the US flight, plus the domestic US flights.
 It becomes a headache with all the combinations and timing of connections, but it can be worth it.

-Our favourite search engines we used were:
+Our favorite flight search engines we used were:

 10. Check car rental prices

 After all that, we then had to run the car rental price numbers!
 Our Facebook community gave us some great tips on their preferred car rental companies.

 The best we found was hiring a car for the two weeks was cheaper than flying to D.C.
 It does involve five-hour drive, but really when you add in all the time you have to spend waiting at airports now, it won’t take us that much longer.
 (As long as D.C traffic is okay, which 10 years ago it wasn’t!)